Invoice fraud: prevention and detection guide

 • Use secure communication channels

-• Maintain a vendor master file
+• Maintain a clean vendor master file

-• Monitor transaction patterns
+• Monitor invoice activity

 Steps to take when invoice fraud is detected